vrunm/QA_squad_test/README.md

 Considering the **RoBERTa** model a detailed analysis of the optimizers used for training has been done.
 The table lists out the different optimizers and thier parameters used in training.

-The following research paper has been used for fine tuning the optimizers: [On Empirical Comparisons of Optimizers for Deep Learning](https://arxiv.org/pdf/1910.05446.pdf)
+The following research paper has been used for fine tuning the optimizers: [[2]](https://arxiv.org/pdf/1910.05446.pdf)

 Optimizer | Learning Rate $\gamma$ |   Momentum $\eta$ | Alpha $\alpha$ | Beta1 $\beta_1$ | Beta2 $\beta_2$ | Epsilon $\epsilon$ |
 | ---     | ---                    | ---               | ---            | ---             | ---            | ---                |